-Congratulations - you're engaged and starting on planning your wedding!
+Congratulations - you're engaged and starting to plan your North Georgia wedding!
 You may quickly find that some wedding pros seems to be speaking a separate language.
 What is a First Look?
 Why are there so many questions about seating charts?
 And what is the deal with this heart shaped table they keep talking about?

 Good news - we've got you covered with explanations of some of the most frequent terms so you know you are all on the same page!